rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-06-2efcbd9788154f53-adjustment-of-futures-and-options-contracts-in-the-security-bharat-petroleum-cor.md

 stocks:
 - BPCL
 tags:
+- contract-adjustment
+- corporate-action
 - derivatives
-- futures
+- futures-options
 - options
-- corporate-actions
-- dividend-adjustment
-- bpcl
-- equity-derivatives
 title: Adjustment of Futures and Options Contracts in BPCL for Interim Dividend
 ---